-- Confidentiality and respect towards each other's comments and time are cornerstones of mentoring. - The programme kicks off with a webinar for mentors and another for mentees.
+- Confidentiality and respect towards each other's comments and time are cornerstones of mentoring. - The programme kicks off with a webinar for mentors and mentees.
 They will be scheduled on two different dates and further exceptional alternatives can be provided so that we all share the same starting point.
-See Section 8 for details. - Every couple will meet in person or virtually 6 times along 6 months (between Januray 2021 and July 2021).
+See Section 9 for details. - Every couple will meet virtually 6 times along 6 months (between February 2022 and July 2022).
 It is a responsibility of the mentee to approach the mentor to find the best time for both for each meeting. - Mentees are strongly recommended to work on a personal career plan to make the most out of this mentoring programme.
 See ANNEX 1. - Mentees are requested to fill in a simple form after each of the meetings to allow the organizers to follow-up on the meetings.
-See section 11 - Mentors and mentees will be asked to fill a satisfaction and evaluation survey at the end of the programme.
+See section 12 - Mentors and mentees will be asked to fill a satisfaction and evaluation survey at the end of the programme.
 Meanwhile, they may feel confident to contact the organizers at EURAXESS Spain to provide them with any feedback, suggestions or concerns.